department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/user-interviews/research-summary.md

 - “I wouldn’t fill out my car loan but I would pay my car bill through a phone app.” -- P11
 - “If I need to find out info about VA on a particular benefit, I think that would be more of a long-term process or duration for 15-30 min, don't want to look at the phone.” -- P2

+**Insight: A distinction between a flagship VA mobile app and VA.gov might be applying for benefits and completed more complex interactions.**

-## Some participants perceived current VA websites as too dense for mobile
+## Some participants perceived current VA websites as too dense for mobile, and participants voiced that an easy to use and accessible UI is critical for them
-- “[I don’t use] MHV [on mobile] because my eyes aren't the same as they used to be - it’s hard to see.
+- “[I don’t use] MHV on mobile because my eyes aren't the same as they used to be - it’s hard to see.
 I’ll wait till I'm on my computer.” -- P12
+- "[What makes an app good?]
+When it's designed the site to be visible on a mobile app" -- P11

+**Insight: Large hit areas for buttons, comfortable information density, and thoughtful screenreader experience are important for a mobile app and should be considered from the beginning of the design and development process.**

 ___